The following professionals lent their expertise to this article:

 Eligibility

 This scholarship supports students committed to social and economic justice.
-It is open to undocumented students currently enrolled in an accredited program.
+It is open to undocumented students currently enrolled in an accredited postsecondary program.

 How to Apply

-Applicants must supply a personal statement, financial information demonstrating need, two letters of recommendation, and academic transcripts.
+Submit the application via the online link on the scholarship website.
+Additional materials required include a personal statement, financial information demonstrating need, two letters of recommendation, and academic transcripts.

 Organization